-Students will demonstrate reading proficiency throughout the primary grades (K-2) and be on or above grade level by grade 3 as identified through universal screening, diagnostic measures and progress monitoring.
-Our goal is for all students to be at or above grade level on the benchmark assessments (Fastbridge and/or STAR), and the annual MCA III state assessment in grades 3-8, 10.
 These assessments gauge rigorous understanding of the MN Academic standards, however, we will not be constrained by their set standards of proficiency.
 We will challenge our students at all ability levels before, during, and after evidence of proficiency.
 Students will be supported to make growth based on grade level expectations and individual goals through high-quality core instruction and intervention supported by evidence-based Tier 2 and 3 interventions.
 Classroom and tiered instruction are driven by frequent analysis of the data from these assessments and progress-monitoring.
-Using triangulated assessment data, students receive interventions using a tiered continuum of intensified support through our district's Multi-tiered Systems of Support (MTSS) process.
-Our building level Data Action Response and Review Teams (D.A.R.R.T) help ensure all students make growth, all students receive the interventions they need and follow the problem-solving process with fidelity.
+Using triangulated assessment data, students receive interventions using a tiered continuum of intensified support through our district's Multi-tiered Systems of Support (MTSS).
+Our MTSS and building level Data Action Response and Review Teams (D.A.R.R.T) help ensure all students make growth, all students receive the interventions they need and follow the problem-solving process with fidelity.